Frequently Asked Questions

 Do I need a name plate?

-We work with a local business who specialise in laser engraving and can arrange a wooden plaque made for your coffin with the above details and any other special touches you may wish to add.
+We work with a local business who specialise in laser engraving.
+We include a postcard-sized plaque made for your coffin with the above details.

 Can I buy a child or infant sized willow coffin?